-Dr. Jule Eisenbud and his subject Ted Serios tried to prove that psychic projection is able to appear on film.
+Dr. Jule Eisenbud and his subject Ted Serios tried to prove that psychic projection is able to appear on the film.

 Using photography as an intermediary between our world and the beyond has a long history.
 The case of Ted Serios is unique because a Polaroid camera was used, which means that all the photos were created instantly, eliminating the possibility of cheating by using technology to print photos in a darkened room.

 The second group of pictures, so-called “normals“, depicts what anyone expects to see in the photo – Ted’s face and shoulders, as well as some of the furniture behind him.
 All other photos by coincidence were completely black or completely white.

 Ted claimed that during the shooting, he did not see any images in his head.
 However, it was more akin to a portal through which this information or images passed.

-Subsequently, all the results are reflected in Eisenbud’s book The World of Ted Serios: “thoughtographic” studies of an extraordinary mind, which was widely recognized, but at the same time gave rise to a large number of skeptics who did not share the psychiatrist’s views on thoughtography, despite the fact that Eisenbud made considerable efforts to account for variables that may indicate fraud.
+It was received with interest but at the same time gave rise to a large number of skeptics who did not share the psychiatrist’s views on thoughtography, despite the fact that Eisenbud made considerable efforts to account for variables that may indicate fraud.

 Thus, one of the approaches was to try to create an image by penetrating into the subconscious.
-Ted worked in the same vein: the images arose from his subconscious, or at least passed through it.
+Ted worked in the same vein: he claimed that the images arose from his subconscious or at least passed through it.

 Supernatural or not, these pictures with their strange obscure images that appear as figures in the mist, still have something hypnotic.

 “If you do not believe in the paranormal, these and other materials rather convincingly argue that Ted was not engaged in a hoax and that his work is commendable.”

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.